Why the onboarding process is so important.

 Great onboarding means a bright future for all

 Finding the perfect fit for your business is hard work.
 Don’t ruin all that effort with an onboarding experience that makes your new hire head right back out the door.
-If you can ensure you’re welcoming that new talent and showing respect from the start, you’ll find you have more engaged employees, a more talented staff, and word will spread so that the next time you’re searching for new team members, they’ll be eager to sign right up.
+If you can ensure you’re welcoming that new talent and showing respect from the start by upholding new employee orientation best practices, you’ll find you have more engaged employees, a more talented staff, and word will spread so that the next time you’re searching for new team members, they’ll be eager to sign right up.